 Passper for Excel is a trustworthy program.
 It has received positive reviews from its users.

 The following step by step guide shows how to use the program to unprotect Excel worksheet/workbook:

 Step 1Once the program is installed on your computer, launch Passper for Excel and then select "Remove Restrictions" on the main window to begin.

-Step 2Now click on "+" to select the Excel worksheet or workbook that you want to unprotect.
+Step 2Now click on "Select a File" to select the Excel worksheet or workbook that you want to unprotect.

 Step 3When the document is added, simply click on "Remove" and the program will remove any restrictions placed on the document.

-Way 2: How to Unprotect Excel Workbook via ZIP
+Way 2: How to Unprotect Excel Worksheet/Workbook via ZIP

-You can also use ZIP software to easily access a password-protected MS Excel workbook.
-The following is a simple guide to show you how;
+You can also use ZIP software to easily unlock a password-protected MS Excel worksheet/workbook.
+However, we do not recommend you to try this method since it is complicated to process and the success rate is very low.
+If you still want to try it, the following is a simple guide to show you how: